Chemaclass/chemaclass.com/content/books/oeur/en/21-2016-noviembre.md

 ## Even

-When plans become so unrecognizable accepting them becomes a challenge in their complexity.
+When plans become so unrecognizable, accepting them becomes a challenge in their complexity.

 Admitting the uncertain future is so complicated that even the future itself would be frightened by its unforeseen events.